The primary research interest of Thomas J. Beckman, M.D., is medical education with concentrations in clinical teaching, assessment and scale design.

 His studies have addressed professionalism, physician well-being, quality improvement, graduate medical education, continuing medical education (CME) and quality of reporting in the literature.

-Dr. Beckman's current clinical focus is men's health.
-His interests are benign prostatic hyperplasia, sexual dysfunction and interpretation of elevated prostate-specific antigen (PSA).
+Dr. Beckman's current clinical focus is men's health, with interests in sexual and voiding dysfunction.

 - Medical education research.
 Clinical teaching, assessment, graduate medical education, CME and physician well-being.